bdcrops/module-declarative/README.md

 ```
 When adding a new column into table, remember to generate the db_schema_whitelist.json file.

-##How do you modify a table added by another module?
+- 3.20 How do you modify a table added by another module?

 See Above FAQ

-##How do you delete a column?
+- 3.21 How do you delete a column?

 The following example removes the date_closed column by deleting its column node.
 To drop a column declared in another module, redeclare it with the disabled attribute set to true.
 ```